What are the requirements for an apprenticeship

 Can you do an apprenticeship without GCSEs?

-It’s possible to enrol on Level 2 Intermediate apprenticeships without GCSEs, as they don’t always require you to have any qualifications.
-It may be sufficient to show that you are passionate about the industry and have gained skills through work experience and volunteer work.
+It’s possible to enrol on Level 2 Intermediate apprenticeships without GCSEs, as they don’t always require formal qualifications.
+It may be sufficient to show that you’re passionate about the industry and have gained skills through work experience and volunteering.
+Foundation apprenticeships, also set at Level 2, similarly require no specific qualifications or experience to apply.

 An Intermediate apprenticeship is equivalent to 5 GCSE passes and once you’ve completed this course, you would be able to progress onto a Level 3 Advanced apprenticeship.

-Level 3 apprenticeships like the Simply Academy Financial Services Administrator, Insurance Practitioner and Mortgage Adviser apprenticeships are equivalent to two A level passes.
-They usually require you to have five GCSEs at grades A*-C or 5-9, including English and Maths.
+Level 3 apprenticeships, like the Simply Academy Financial Services Administrator and Mortgage Adviser apprenticeships, are equivalent to two A level passes.
+They usually require you to have five GCSEs at grades A*-C or 9-4, including English and maths.

 Do you need A levels for an apprenticeship?

-Level 4 Higher apprenticeships like the Simply Academy Paraplanner apprenticeship or Financial Adviser apprenticeship are equivalent to an NVQ level 4 or a Foundation degree.
-They are an excellent option if you don’t want to study full-time after A levels.
+Level 4 Higher apprenticeships, like the Simply Academy Paraplanner & Financial Planner apprenticeship, are equivalent to a Higher National Certificate (HNC) or the first year of an undergraduate degree.
+They’re an excellent option if you don’t want to study full-time after A levels.

 To apply for a Level 4 apprenticeship, you need to have five GCSEs including English and Maths at grades A*-C or 5-9.
 You may also need Level 3 qualifications, including A levels, NVQs or a BTEC and these may need to be in subjects that are relevant to your apprenticeship.